qemu/qemu/docs/cpu-hotplug.rst

     vCPU hot-unplug requires guest cooperation; so the ``device_del`` command above does not guarantee vCPU removal -- it's a "request to unplug".
-At this point, the guest will get a System Control Interupt (SCI) and calls the ACPI handler for the affected vCPU device.
+At this point, the guest will get a System Control Interrupt (SCI) and calls the ACPI handler for the affected vCPU device.
 Then the guest kernel will bring the vCPU offline and tell QEMU to unplug it.